florian-lefebvre/astro-als/package/README.md

+> [!WARNING]
+> This package is deprecated.
+Use https://inox-tools.fryuni.dev/request-state instead.

 # `astro-als`

 This is an [Astro integration](https://docs.astro.build/en/guides/integrations-guide/) that allows you to avoid hydration mismatches by getting the data on both server and client using an AsyncLocalStorage.